NateLevin1/websystem/contributing.md

 # Contributing to WebSystem
-WebsSystem is improved by the community's input!
+WebSystem is improved by the community's input!
 Contributing to this project should be as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code